AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-RNA-Extraction-Protocol-for-2023-Moorea-Project.md

 - Repeat the above step until all liquid has been moved from the 5 mL tube.

 - Add 400 uL of wash buffer.
-Spin for 30 seconds at 16000 rpm.
+Centrifuge for 30 seconds at 16000 rpm.
 Discard liquid.

 - Make DNase rxn mix
 	- To make DNase rxn mix:
 		- DNA digestion buffer: 75 µL x _____ samples = _____ buffer needed
 		- DNase I: 		 5 µL x _____ samples = _____ DNase I needed
-	- DNase I is stored at -20℃
+	- DNase I is stored at -20°C
 	- Combine in 1.5 mL tube and invert gently to mix

 - Add 80 uL of DNase mix to each spin column.
 Incubate at room temperature for 15 minutes.

 - Add 400 uL of prep buffer.
-Spin for 30 seconds at 16000 rpm.
+Centrifuge for 30 seconds at 16000 rpm.
 Discard liquid.

 - Add 700 uL of wash buffer.
-Spin for 30 seconds at 16000 rpm.
+Centrifuge for 30 seconds at 16000 rpm.
 Discard liquid.

 - Add 400 uL of wash buffer.
-Spin for 2 minutes at 16000 rpm.
+Centrifuge for 2 minutes at 16000 rpm.
 Discard liquid.

 - Repeat the wash.
 Add 400 uL of wash buffer.
-Spin for 2 minutes at 16000 rpm.
+Centrifuge for 2 minutes at 16000 rpm.
 Discard liquid.

-- Spin columns dry for 2 minutes at 16000 rpm.
+- Centrifuge columns dry for 2 minutes at 16000 rpm.

-- Move green RNA spin column into final RNA 1.5 mL tube.
+- Move green RNA spin column into final RNA 1.5 mL tube ("ID RNA Date").

 - Add 40 µL of warmed DNA/RNA free water to spin column.
 Let columns sit for 5 minutes.
 Spin for 30 seconds at 16000 rpm.
 DO THIS TWICE!
 Total elution volume = 80 µL

 - Aliquot 12 µL into PCR tubes for QC.
-Store the rest of the RNA at -80℃.
+Store the rest of the RNA at -80°C.

 ### QC